 Last year, fellow MVP and MCT Peter Rising and I collaborated on the first edition of an MS-700 exam guide.
-I’m pleased to share that soon (June 2022), our second edition will be released.
-It will have over 400 pages and 168 practice questions, and will follow the structure of the most up-to-date exam objectives, making it easy to study and focus on what’s most important when you need it.
+I’m pleased to share that our second edition reflecting the most up-to-date exam objectives and content is now available.
+It has over 400 pages and 168 practice questions, making it easy to find and study what’s most important when you need it.

 Successfully passing the MS-700 exam earns you the Microsoft 365 Certified: Teams Administrator Associate certification.
 This is an excellent way to prove skills and proficiency to employers (current and prospective) and also challenge yourself with keeping up-to-date on administering one of Microsoft 365’s core collaboration and communication apps.

 I was recently invited to speak at the SharePoint User Group of DC and shared some prep tips and exam prep book writing experience with attendees.
 Most of the session was advice, practice questions, and resources for the MS-700 Teams Administrator certification exam.
 The last 10 minutes or so, I discuss co-authoring the MS-700 exam prep book with my co-author and friend Peter Rising.

 Scott Brewster, one of the group’s leaders, kindly recorded and posted the session to YouTube so you can watch the recording below.